-Octyldodecyl Stearoyl Stearate, tested as a trade compound, had an oral LD50 of >20 g/kg in albino rats.
+Octyldodecyl Stearoyl Stearate, tested as a trade compound, had an oral LD{50} of >20 g/kg in albino rats.3

-Additional acute toxicity studies were not found in the updated literature search, and unpublished data were not submitted
+Additional acute toxicity studies were not found in the updated literature search, and unpublished data were not submitted.

-Short-Term, Subchronic, and Chronic Toxicity Studies
+Short-Term Toxicity Studies

-Octyldodecyl Stearoyl Stearate, tested as a trade compound at an oral dose of 5.0 g/kg in 10 rats (5 of each sex) for 14 d, produced no deaths.
-(No additional details were provided.)
+Octyldodecyl Stearoyl Stearate, tested as a trade compound at an oral dose of 5.0 g/kg in 10 rats (5 of each sex) for 14 d, produced no deaths.3 (No additional details were provided.)

-Additional repeated-dose toxicity studies were not were not found in the updated literature search, and unpublished data were not submitted.
+Additional repeated-dose toxicity studies were not found in the updated literature search, and unpublished data were not submitted.